mrOranger/RxJs/3. Common Operators/README.md

     <img src="../assets/3.
 Common Operators/Reduce.png" alt="Reduce Operator" style="width:100%">
 </p>

+The figure representing `reduce` is quite trivial, let's consider a data source composed of only blue circles, each circle contains a number.
+The `reduce` operator takes a circle and returns the same circle containing a different number which is the result of the sum between the value in the cirlce and a curry given in input to the function.
+Now, the curry is updated each time that a value is processed, and its value is updated to be the sum between the previous curry, plus the current number inside the current circle.
+Supponsing the the curry is 0, the result is one single circle, whose value is the sum of each circle

+Our data source is composed of red and blue circles and a yellow square, using the `filter` operator, only circles are admitted to continue the path.
+The result is a set of circles only.

 Let's examinate now the corresponding example, using a different database that contains a set of [`Recipie`](../Database/recipie.interface.ts) in the file [**recipies.database.ts**](../Database/recipies.database.ts):

 - We would like to filter all the recipies with the field `difficult` `easy`, moreover we would like to get the mean of all the elements using the `map` operator: